funql/funql-dotnet/docs/learn/schemas/index.md

    specify the operation to execute.
 2. **Parameters**: Requests can support parameters like `filter()` and `sort()` to provide advanced querying capabilities.
-3. **Return type**: Requests define the type of data they return, for example, a list of objects.
+3. **Return type**: Requests specify the type of data they return, such as a list of objects.

 ### Define the data model

-For this example we will add a `listSets` request that allows us to **filter** and **sort** LEGO sets.
-First, we need to define the data model that represents the LEGO sets:
+As an example, we'll configure a `listSets` request with support for filtering and sorting a list of LEGO sets.
+Start by defining the data model that represents the LEGO sets:

 ```csharp
 public sealed record Set(string Name, double Price, DateTime LaunchTime);